Who Are We?

 - The single most significant factor influencing a child’s early educational success is an introduction to books and being read to at home prior to beginning school.

 - Children who have not already developed some basic literacy practices when they enter school are three to four times more likely to drop out in later years.

 - The only behavior measure that correlates significantly with reading scores is the number of books in the home.

-Our impact.
-At the local level, communities with a robust Ferst Readers program have seen:
+Our impact: Participating communities with a robust Ferst Readers program have seen:

 - Kindergarten readiness assessment scores rise significantly; in some cases as much as double;

 - Higher post-test gains for 1st grade students who were Ferst readers;

 - School-wide standardized reading scores increase by several percentage points each year as Ferst program graduates progress through the school system;